Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Introduction

 The axial anomaly can be calculated as a result of ultraviolet regularization of the diverging triangle VVA diagram.
-Alternatively, it can be derived considering the imaginary part of the VVA diagram \cite{Dolgov:1971ri}, where the anomaly arises as a sum rule for a structure function in the dispersion representation of the three point VVA correlation function \cite{Horejsi:1985qu,Horejsi:1994aj,Veretin:1994dn} (for a review, see \cite{Horejsi:1992tx}, \cite{Ioffe:2006ww}).
+Alternatively, it can be derived considering the imaginary part of the VVA diagram \cite{Dolgov:1971ri}, where the anomaly arises as a sum rule for a structure function in the dispersion representation of the three point VVA correlation function \cite{Horejsi:1985qu,Horejsi:1994aj,Veretin:1994dn} (for a review, see \cite{Horejsi:1992tx,Ioffe:2006ww}).
 Such sum rules, combined with the global quark-hadron duality, then can be employed to study the $\gamma\gamma$ decays of the pseudoscalar mesons as well as their transition form factors $\gamma\gamma^* \rightarrow \pi^0,\eta,\eta'$.
-In particular, the anomaly sum rule (ASR) for the isovector axial current was related to the pion transition form factor \cite{Klopot:2010ke}, while the anomaly sum rule for the octet axial current was developed and used to study the $\eta, \eta'$ transition form factors, including the cases of space-like \cite{Klopot:2011qq, Klopot:2011ai, Melikhov:2012qp, Klopot:2012hd} and time-like \cite{Klopot:2013laa} photon virtualities.
-These anomaly sum rules for the isovector ($a=3$) and octet ($a=8$) currents when one of the photons is real ($k^2=0$) and another is real or virtual ($Q^2=-q^2 \geq 0$) read (in what follows we put $m_u=m_d=m_s=0$)
+In particular, the anomaly sum rule (ASR) for the isovector axial current was related to the pion TFF \cite{Klopot:2010ke}, while the anomaly sum rule for the octet axial current was developed and used to study the $\eta, \eta'$ TFFs, including the cases of spacelike \cite{Klopot:2011qq, Klopot:2011ai, Melikhov:2012qp, Klopot:2012hd} and timelike \cite{Klopot:2013laa} photon virtualities.
+These anomaly sum rules for the isovector ($a=3$) and octet ($a=8$) currents when one of the photons is real ($k^2=0$) and another is real or virtual ($Q^2=-q^2 \geq 0$) read (in what follows we put $m_u=m_d=m_s=0$) \cite{Horejsi:1994aj,Klopot:2010ke,Klopot:2011qq},